- Homepage

 Helpful Links

-Questions relating to the disciplinary process should be directed to the appropriate Human Resource Services Satellite Office.
+Questions relating to the disciplinary process should be directed to the appropriate Employee Relations Satellite Office.

-Although not required, supervisors have the option of informally or formally counseling their employees prior to issuing disciplinary action, depending on the offense..
-Disciplinary action includes:
+Depending on the offense, supervisors may have the option of informally or formally counseling their employees prior to issuing disciplinary action.
+When warranted, disciplinary actions may include:

 - Oral reprimand